TimothyDanielQlik/git-site/docs/conflicts.md

 git push
 ```

-If the changes that someone else pushed to the remote branch are not in conflict with your changes, this process will move seamlessly.
+If any file changes that someone else pushed to the remote branch are not in conflict with your changes,
+the process completes without issue.

-### When conflicts need fixing
+### Fixing conflicts

 Let's say another writer working on `new-branch` changed the title of a document and then pushed her changes to the remote branch.
 Meanwhile, you also changed the title of that same document on your copy of `new-branch`.
 When you `git push` your changes to remote, you see a conflict error as above.
 So you try the `fetch`, `merge`, `push`.
 The real problem comes when you run `merge`:

 ```bash
 git fetch